PortfoliosLab logoPortfoliosLab logo

 With a correlation of 0.91, INTF and FNDC move almost identically.
 Holding both adds very little diversification - you're essentially doubling your position in the same market segment.
 Choosing one is usually more capital-efficient.

-On 10-year performance, INTF leads with 9.25% vs 8.73% for FNDC.
+On 10-year performance, INTF leads with 9.89% vs 9.07% for FNDC.
 On fees, INTF is cheaper at 0.30% per year.
-Their volatility is very similar.
+On volatility, INTF has been the lower-risk option at 4.65%.
 The better choice depends on whether you care most about return, fees, risk, or income.

 INTF is cheaper with a 0.30% expense ratio, compared with 0.39% for FNDC.